opattison/olivermakes/about/index.md

 {% capture a1 %}
 # Influences

-These people and their creative works inspired elements of the site, particularly typography and proportion.
-Some of these also informed my philosphy and design process.
+These people and their creative works inspired elements of the site, particularly typography, proportion and design process.

 ## People